pocketrice/Digitridoo/README.md

 <br><br>
 #
 > For cross-platform testing, look into applets, maybe.
 Or JSP.
-Or MySQL.
+Or Tomcat.
 I _definitely_ know what I'm doing.